Louder Than You Think Review: Devastatingly Human

 And yet, to me, what makes Louder Than You Think a truly gripping watch – and, at the same time, an absolutely heartwrenching one – has little to do with music, but lies in the devastating humanity conveyed by Gary himself.

 In the film, Rosenberg explores a contradiction that becomes quite clear at the end.
 Young was (and still is) an alcoholic, and both his crazy behaviour and his creativity were brought on by something self-destructive residing within him.
-Had he been a completely different kind of person, Pavement would not have been born, and would not have influenced the indie genre.
-His endeavours brought him and the band success, and yet it’s a broken man that we see before us.
+Had he been a completely different kind of person, Pavement might not have been born – at least, not as the unique concoction that it turned out to be.
+His endeavours helped bring him and the band success, and yet it’s not a happy man that we see before us.

 Early in the film, Pavement’s lead singer and guitarist Stephen Malkmus describes Young as a superhero.
 His superpower is that he “gets hit by bullets and he’s fine; he can survive radiation – he has an extra eye, but he lives on.”
 And we get plenty of time with present-day Gary Young, enough time to know that he is, indeed, a survivor, but definitely not a happy one.
 The more we watch and listen to the nearly 70 years old man – who has severe scoliosis, among various health problems – the more we’re hit by a wave of compassion for a man who was completely ruined by alcohol, drugs, and perhaps something else we can’t quite put a finger on, and yet is still unable to stop running from his demons to this day.